---

 ## Using the UI

-To connect Tinybird to your Redpanda cluster, click the `+` icon next to the data project section on the left navigation menu, select **Data Source**, and select **Redpanda** from the list of available Data Sources.
+To connect Tinybird to your Redpanda cluster, select the `+` icon next to the data project section, select **Data Source**, and select **Redpanda** from the list of available Data Sources.

 Enter the following details: